sillasbernardo/sillasbernardo/README.md

 - 🔭 I’m currently working as IT Manager

-- 🌱 I’m currently learning Angular, Python, DevOps and MySQL
+- 🌱 I’m currently learning React, Express, Node.js and MariaDB

 - ⚡ Software Engineering at Cruzeiro do Sul